Watussi2014/portfolio/Airflow/M3Capstone-Football_data_pipeline/README.md

-# E to T: Your Complete Guide to Modern Data Pipelines
+# E to T: Your Introduction Guide to Modern Data Pipelines

 This article can also be read on my [Substack](https://laurentarnold.substack.com/p/e-to-t-your-complete-guide-to-modern)